Gaining Trust in Your ESG Data Is a Material Issue

 Conversely, shareholders reward companies they trust.
 A positive correlation exists between high ESG ratings and financial performance.
 In fact, companies with higher ESG metrics outperformed their competitors with lower ratings by 40%—and experienced increased three-year returns.

-Although ESG agendas vary firm to firm and industry to industry, harnessing cloud-based technologies to input, process, and deliver ESG data investors trust is a necessary strategy leadership should prioritise.
+Although ESG agendas vary firm to firm and industry to industry, harnessing cloud-based technologies to input, process, and deliver ESG data investors trust is a necessary strategy leadership should prioritize.
 Financial leaders need to compare the costs of playing catch up versus transforming their financial operations to adapt.

 Effective ESG reporting programs drive change and strengthen stakeholder trust.
 KPMG has teamed with Workiva to address ESG data collection,...